qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 The field calculator is available on any layer that supports edit.
 When you click on the field calculator icon the dialog opens (see :numref:`figure_field_calculator`).
-If the layer is not in edit mode, a warning is displayed and using the field calculator will cause the layer to be put in edit mode before the calculation is made.
+The layer will be put in edit mode (if not already) after the calculation is made.

 Based on the :ref:`Expression Builder <expression_builder>` dialog, the field calculator dialog offers a complete interface to define an expression